deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 ***Regaari***

 "There.
-I see…" Regaari worked the focusing control as best he could one-pawed.
+I see..."
+Regaari worked the focusing control as best he could one-pawed.
 "It's hard to tell.
 A dark patch that shouldn't be there, that way."

 WARHORSE glanced up, and corrected his course, puffing like some ancient steam contraption from Gao's early industrial era.

 Regaari lost sight of the anomaly as the terrain dipped, and when WARHORSE pistoned up the rise on the far side of that dip, Regaari nearly fell off him because the human stopped dead.

-"Oh, no…"
+"Oh, no..."

 Humans were so *expressive* in their grief.
 He'd seen it with Shoo, and now WARHORSE was projecting his sorrow even through a bulky suit of fully enclosed armour.
 He sagged for a moment and then pushed forward, until they reached the edge of what was, unmistakably, a fresh crater.